 Many social sharing plugins send HTTP queries to Facebook, Twitter, and other social media sites.

-When I tested Grow by Mediavine (Social Pug), it only made one request (though I eventually removed it because even one request was too much for me as a speed nerd).
+When we tested Grow by Mediavine (Social Pug), it only made one request (though we eventually removed it because even one request was too much).
 WP Rocket, on the other hand, named that plugin the best quick social sharing plugin.
 Look over WP Rocket’s list and pick a lightweight plugin that doesn’t generate a lot of GTmetrix requests.

 Many plugins can be avoided by using code instead.